You don't have to bear this on your own.

 Having worked in small animal veterinary practice, and having counselled bereaved pet owners for many years, I know the depth of love people have for their animal companions, and I know how heartbreaking and debilitating their loss can be.

-When a pet dies, whether through planned euthanasia, or by circumstances outwith an owner's control - or disappears, or is rehomed due to allergy, relationship breakdown, or death of a family member - the loss (and the complexity of that loss) can result in extreme emotions and deep grieving.
+When a pet dies, whether through planned euthanasia, or by circumstances outside an owner's control - or disappears, or is rehomed due to allergy, relationship breakdown, or death of a family member - the loss (and the complexity of that loss) can result in extreme emotions and deep grieving.

 This can take many forms, including being unable to sleep, eat, or cope with day-to-day things.
 An owner can be become overwhelmed by grief, caught up in going over and over what happened, experiencing shock, anger, guilt; becoming engulfed and disabled by waves of tears and other physical manifestations of grief.